ilanman/Rpres_ML_2/index.md

 # Boosting
 <space>

-- by combining a number of weak performing learners create a team that is much stronger than any one of the learners alone.
+- Combine a bunch of weak learners to create a team that is much stronger
-- this is where C5.0 improves on C4.5
+- This is where C5.0 improves on C4.5

 ----

 ## Trees
-# Example - Boosting
+# Boosting Example
 <space>